Rebornify/study-buddy/README.md

    1. Go to "New Study Session"
    2. Upload your study materials (PDF or TXT files) or select from previously uploaded files
    3. Click "Upload File(s)" to process new materials
-   4. Name your collection of study materials and click "Create Collection"
+   4. Provide a descriptive name for your collection of study materials (e.g., 'Chapter 5 Notes') and click 'Create Collection'.
-      - The system will automatically check if you've already created a collection with the same files and reuse it if found
+      - The system automatically detects if an identical set of files has been previously uploaded and reuses the existing collection to optimize resource usage.
-      - An assistant will be automatically created for your study materials
+      - An AI assistant, specifically configured for this collection of materials, will be automatically created or retrieved.
    5. Enter a title for your study session and click "Start Session"

 7. In the chat: